paulbradshaw/MED7373-Data-Journalism/js/readme.md

 Add a headline, or a passage of text, which tells a numerical story.

 Look at the [tutorial on creating counters in JavaScript](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/js/counter.md) and apply this technique to your number.
 Again, you can [find examples on Codepen](https://codepen.io/paulbradshaw/pens/tags/?selected_tag=counter).
 This time there are no libraries involved.
 But could you find one?

+## Add a quiz question

+Engage the reader by inviting them to guess whether an amount is higher or lower than another amount.